 6.41 Blackrod is a desirable place to live and many people would like to live in the village, often because of family connections but are unable to do so.
-When affordable homes have become available many people with family and local connections have
+When affordable

 Housing Policy H4 Local Occupancy

 - 1. The eligibility for affordable housing will be administered by Bolton Council as the Housing Authority.
 The definition of local need is therefore as laid down by the Homes for Bolton Lettings Policy. - 2.
 The aim of this Policy is to offer the preference of letting 80% of new build properties to those in housing need with a local connection to Blackrod, unless it is demonstrated that this is not achievable and 50% of the scheme being allocated to those who are Economically Active.